chastell/talks/arrrrcamp-2014/talk/weakref.md

-# what if cowsay was expensive?
+# what if cowsay<br />was expensive?

 * we could cache it!
 <!-- .element: class="fragment" -->

-* but that could get large
+* but the cache could get large…
 <!-- .element: class="fragment" -->

-* so let’s (crudely…) auto-expire!
+* oh c’mon, what can be simpler<br />than cache expiration?
 <!-- .element: class="fragment" -->